 We always welcome feedback on any aspect of our policy, procedures or services – it helps us to see where we could do things differently.
 Please send any comments or suggestions to [email protected] – these will be passed on to the department or project team as soon as possible.

-The Registrar Agreement was written specifically to counter common subjects of complaint we received from registrants and registrars alike.
+The Registry-Registrar Agreement was written specifically to counter common subjects of complaint we received from registrants and registrars alike.
 These include:

-If you’re concerned about the content or use of a website, you should follow the four steps below to make your complaint:
+If you’re concerned about the content or use of a website, you should:

-If you’re not happy with the response from the registrant, contact their registrar.
+Contact the registrar.
 The WHOIS should list the contact details for the registrar of a particular domain name, or direct you to their website.
 If WHOIS doesn’t list their contact details, take a look at our list of registrars.
 The registrar will often be the website host too, or if not, may have alternative means of contacting the registrant.

 If you’re not satisfied with the response you get from the website owner or host, one of the following authorities may be able to help you more (although they may not be able to if the owner or host is based outside the UK):